gov4git/gov4git/github/XXX.md

 ———————

+- [ ] make a zero policy for derek + testing

-- [ ] remove freeze triggers (eligible proposals) if referencing proposals drop in score (become ineligible)
+- [x] remove freeze triggers (eligible proposals) if referencing proposals drop in score (become ineligible)
   - [x] Policy.Update, called after rescoring

+- [ ] designate a reference type for eligible proposals

 - [ ] produce a report when freezing a motion (generically on all policy interactions)